FreedomFaighter/AdvancedCombatTrackerEQDPSPlugin/README.md

 Uses ACT's plugin capabilities to load the parsing plugin into the application and generate parsed data from the character's log file

-Requires [Advanced Combat Tracker](https://advancedcombattracker.com/) to be installed in
+Requires [Advanced Combat Tracker](https://advancedcombattracker.com/) to be installed